 When J.J.
 Abrams’s secretive and highly anticipated Super 8 arrived in cinemas, I was a bit shocked to learn that so many of my close friends absolutely hated the film.
-I absolutely loved the movie when I first saw it back in 2011, and I’ve been itching to revisit the sci-fi adventure ever since Netflix released their critically acclaimed Stranger Things, an eight part mini-series that shares more in common with Abram’s third feature than some are willing to admit.
-They say when you love someone, you love them even for their faults, and well, five years later, I still love everything about Super 8, despite some minor flaws.
+I absolutely loved the movie when I first saw it back in 2011, and I’ve been itching to revisit the sci-fi adventure ever since.
+They say when you love someone, you love them even for their faults, and well, ten years later, I still love everything about Super 8, despite some minor flaws.
 Looking at it as both a fan and critic, I’ve come up with eight reasons to love or hate Super 8.

 Small Scale / Large Scale

 The CGI-rendered train crash which opens the film is one of the most visually arresting and riveting action scenes in recent years, a spectacular set piece of superb sound design high-tech pyrotechnics with enough explosions to get Michael Bay excited.
 And although it is perhaps the most exciting scene within the film, it is also the most problematic.
 Firstly, the scene lacks believability.
 In one frame we see the truck that derails the train which explodes.
 Five minutes later, the six kids walk up to the vehicle only to discover the man inside is somehow still alive.
 Even worse, the children then quickly escape after having a gun drawn on them, simply to retire back to the suburban homes and quickly forget the entire adventure.
 Would children really react to such an earth-shattering event in such passive ways?
 Even more, why would the military transport such a dangerous alien being without any military supervision?